 Recreation Management Plan

 The Livingstone-Porcupine Hills Recreation Management Plan (RMP) is a Minister approved management plan that provides direction to improve and diversify recreation in the area, with a focus on increasing the sustainability of the trails, camping and other recreation opportunities.
-The plan also commits that Alberta Environment and Parks works closely with Indigenous communities, municipalities, recreational users and other stakeholders to provide a wide variety of well managed recreation and nature based tourism experiences that meet the needs of the many land users in the area.
+The plan also commits that Alberta Environment and Protected Areas works closely with Indigenous communities, municipalities, recreational users and other stakeholders to provide a wide variety of well managed recreation and nature based tourism experiences that meet the needs of the many land users in the area.

 The RMP maintains the objectives of the South Saskatchewan Regional Plan, specifically supporting development of: